-Professor Ernest N. Emenyonu; Associate Professor Guluma Gemeda; Assistant Professor Dauda Abubakar; Lecturers: Patricia Emenyonu, George Moss, Carolyn Nur Wistrand, Kim Yarber.
+Professor Ernest N. Emenyonu; Associate Professor Guluma Gemeda; Lecturers Patricia Emenyonu, Walter Milton, Jr., George Moss, Carolyn Nur Wistrand, Kim Yarber.

 Department Mission and Program Assessment

-The Department of Africana Studies at the University of Michigan-Flint prepares students for the ever-demanding need to engage and function successfully in a diverse society.
-In addition to providing an understanding of the histories, experiences, and contributions of the peoples of Africa and the African Diaspora, the Department supports a well-rounded education in the tradition of the liberal arts and sciences.
-The range of course offerings includes history, literature, political science, drama, sociology, and economics.
-Africana Studies is a multi-disciplinary unit dedicated to the training of cultural workers, teachers, human resources and public relations officers who would help transform communities into environments that are democratic, patrons of the arts, and economically sound.
-The spirit of inquiry and excellence in scholarship are the hallmarks of the Department’s approach to the various disciplines that comprise Africana Studies.
+The Department of Africana Studies at the University of Michigan-Flint exists to prepare students for the ever-demanding need to engage and function successfully in a diverse society.
+In addition to providing an understanding of the histories, experiences, and contributions of the peoples of Africa and the African Diaspora, the Department supports a well-rounded education in the tradition of the liberal arts and sciences and its range of course offerings extends into education, health, policy, management, sociology, political science, economics, literature, religion and drama.
+The Department of Africana Studies is a multi-disciplinary unit dedicated to the production of cultural workers, teachers, human resources people, public relations officers who would help transform communities into environments that are democratic, patrons of the arts, and economically sound.
+The spirit of inquiry and careful scholarship are the hallmarks of the Department’s approach to the various disciplines that comprise Africana Studies.
 The Department participates in the University-wide effort to assess its academic programs.
 Information on assessment plans, including goals, methods and outcomes is available at http://assessment.umflint.edu.

 Programs in Africana Studies